mcjurij/mfm/Hardware_en.md

 ![OCXO & Distributor box](photos/ocxo_distributor.jpeg "OCXO & Distributor box")

 By OCXO I mean the board on the left in the photo.
 The actual crystal oven, the metal box (see photo), is from CTI and used.
 Only the circuit board is new.
 There are of course better and more precise crystal ovens and circuits, but the accuracy is more than sufficient for this application.
-In the EEVblog forum, some people probably mentioned to have problems with the potentiometer setting, since the potentiometer was at the limit but the frequency of 10 MHz not exactly reached.
+In the EEVblog forum, some people mentioned to have problems with the potentiometer setting, since the potentiometer was at the limit but the frequency of 10 MHz not exactly reached.
 I didn't have that problem.

 The distributor is on the right in the photo and is simply a circuit with logic gates that double the corresponding signals.
 The 1PPS signal gets its voltage increased to 3.3 V.